 Pros and Cons of Bank Accounts for Teens

 As you evaluate the features of these teen checking accounts, you might wonder if it’s even worthwhile to open a checking account for your teen.
-Opening a bank account for your teen can help them develop good personal finance habits early on.
+Opening a teen bank account can help them develop good personal finance habits early on.

 Let’s consider other benefits and drawbacks of checking accounts for teens.

-- Conveniently transfer money from your linked account, wherever you are
+- Conveniently transfer funds from your linked account, wherever you are

 - Teach children and teens about saving and investing